aftabanjum4451/Transformer-based-summarization/README.md

 # Transformer-based-summarization
-In my response, I used some pre-trained models for summarization, as well as training the T5 model on custom data.
+In my response, I used some pre-trained models for summarization, as well as trained the T5 model on custom data.

 ## Pre trained Models
 - T5